ari-hacks/terraform-study-guide/Objective 3/terraform-basics.md

 <details><summary>Providers</summary>

-- The primary construct of the Terraform language are `recourses`, the `behaviors` of resources rely on the resource `types`, resource types are defined by `providers`.
+- The primary construct of the Terraform language are `resources`, the `behaviors` of resources rely on the resource `types`, resource types are defined by `providers`.
 - Providers have a set of resource types that defines which arguments are accepted, what attributes it exports, and how changes are applied to APIs.
 - Providers require their own configuration for regions, authentication etc.
 - **Configuration**